ozum/pg-structure/README.md

 - name `string` - Name of the table
 - description `string` - Table description.
 This description is defined in database.
-- columns `column` - An object which contains column names as keys, column details as values.
+- columns `object` - An object which contains column names as keys, column details as values.
 - columns.[columnName].name `string` - Name of the database column
 - columns.[columnName].default `string` - Default value of the column
 - columns.[columnName].allowNull `boolean` - Is the column allowed to contain null values?